Walker31/Spark/README.md

 - **Attendance Overview**: Display attendance summaries with percentages.
 - **Search Functionality**: Search for specific attendance records.

+### Notes Management
+- **Note Creation and Deletion**: Add, edit, and delete personal notes.
+- **Note Display**: View notes in a responsive grid layout with summarized content.
+- **Search and Filter**: Find notes based on content.

 ### User Interface
 - **Responsive and Intuitive Design**: User-friendly interface with custom styling.
-- **Expandable Floating Action Buttons**: Quick access to add new events or subjects.
+- **Expandable Floating Action Buttons**: Quick access to add new events, subjects, or notes.

 ---